WorkplaceX/ApplicationDemo/WebsiteDefault/README.md

 npm run start
 ```

-Note: This is the raw site without frameworkStyle.css and angular linked.
+Note: This is just the raw site without frameworkStyle.css and angular link available.